- What exactly is a teaching portfolio?

 The common and essential elements for faculty promotion are excellence in scholarship and impact in one’s field.
-Grants are evidence of impact in one’s field by the nature that they provide support for your work with recognition from experts in the field as a result of the peer-review process.
-Grants are not obligatory for promotion but they are viewed favorably by the APPC committee, especially for the person whose career portfolio is focused on research (basic science/translational or clinical).
-A grant awarded by the NIH to the candidate who has PI status is given considerable weight by the APPC.
+Grants are evidence of impact in one’s field by the nature that they represent recognition from experts in the field as a result of the peer-review process.
+Grants are not obligatory for promotion but they are viewed favorably by the APPC especially for the person whose career portfolio is focused on research (basic science/translational or clinical investigation).
+A grant awarded by the NIH to the candidate who is the principal or co-principal investigator is given considerable weight by the APPC.

 20. How long does it take to be promoted to the rank of Associate Professor?